 PERSEPSI is a non-governmental organization based in Klaten, Central Java.
-It aims to support sustainable and inclusive economic development in the communities in which it works and has worked with over 1000 women led MSMEs in sectors including agriculture, processed food, handicrafts, and services.
-PERSEPSI considers gender equality and environmental sustainability to among its core values and operating principles.
+It aims to support sustainable and inclusive economic development in the communities in which it works and has worked with over 1000 women-led MSMEs in sectors including agriculture, processed food, handicrafts, and services.
+PERSEPSI considers gender equality and environmental sustainability among its core values and operating principles.

 CTIF’s technical assistance to PERSEPSI and its MSME members will include designing and delivering training modules focused on women’s entrepreneurship, creating and managing an online business, digital marketing, and environmentally sustainable business practices.